Blackmamoth/PyPass/README.md

 # PyPass

-A CLI based password manager, buit using the `pycryptodome` library using RSA for key generation and encryption, it also uses rich and inquirer library for user friendly command line interface.
+A CLI based password manager, buit using the `pycryptodome` library using RSA for key generation and encryption, it also uses `rich` and `inquirer` libraries for user friendly command line interface.

 ## Installation